comychitz/intro_to_programming/README.md

 Having an `else` clause is not necessary and only used when needed.
 However, you cannot have an `else` clause without a preceding if.

-In the case that you have two specific conditions that can be met, you can use an `else if` clause.
+In the case that you have two (or more) specific conditions that can be met, you can use an `else if` clause.
 ```c++
 if(/* some condition is met */)
 {